nullsp-ce/Jikaku/README.md

 ## Credits
 - [AJT Japanese](https://github.com/Ajatt-Tools/Japanese) was used to generate furigana on most cards.
 - [JMDict](http://jmdict.org/) was used for card definitions.
+- [KANJIDIC](https://github.com/MarvNC/yomitan-dictionaries?tab=readme-ov-file#kanjidic) was used to determine whether a word introduced a new kanji reading.
 - Kuuuube's [JPDB v2.2 Frequency](https://github.com/Kuuuube/yomitan-dictionaries?tab=readme-ov-file#jpdb-v22-frequency-1) dictionary was used for frequency information.